-Sesamum plants are a genus of half hardy annual herbs that reach from 30 to 90 cm in height.
+Sesamum plants are a genus of half hardy annual herbs that reach from 30 to 90 cm (1 to 3 feet) in height.

 They bloom in the summer carrying tubular flowers of violet, pink or white.